proteusx/Suda-For-GoldenDict/README.md

 10th century A.D. containing more than 31000 lemmas.

-**Suda For GoldenDict** is a utility to decode the text of Suda, taken from the [TLG CDROM](http://stephanus.tlg.uci.edu/), into utf-8 text, and then compile the data into a ABBYY Lingvo .dsl dictionary file that can be used with [GoldenDict]( http://goldendict.org/), so that the Suda can be searched like any other modern dictionary.
+**Suda For GoldenDict** is a utility to decode the text of Suda, taken from the [TLG CDROM](http://stephanus.tlg.uci.edu/tlgauthors/cd.authors.php), into utf-8 text, and then compile the data into a ABBYY Lingvo .dsl dictionary file that can be used with digital dictionary lookup program [GoldenDict]( http://goldendict.org/), so that the Suda can be searched like any other modern dictionary.

 ## DEPENDENCIES